 If you know your soil type and how it acts under different conditions, you can amend or manage it so your grass and other plants have enough air, water, and nutrient movement through the root zone.
 Probably as clear as mud, but keep on reading to get a better understanding.

 According to the Oxford Dictionary, soil is “the upper layer of earth in which plants grow, a black or dark brown material typically consisting of a mixture of organic remains, clay, and rock particles.”

 More simply, soil is a mixture of weathered rock, minerals, and organic materials originating from living organisms.
 Over time, it has slowly built up layers that cover the surface of the earth, serving as a medium for vegetative growth.

 Farmers and engineers have closely studied the native topsoil they are working with to determine its composition and structure.
 This gives them insight into how a specific soil type will behave.
 While you don’t need to study your soil as closely as a farmer, a basic understanding of what’s under your feet will help you achieve a healthy soil — and grow healthy plants in it.

 Soil Types, Textures

-Soil is made up three different types of particles that are classified based upon their size: sand, silt, and clay.
+Soil is made up of three different types of particles that are classified based on their size: sand, silt, and clay.
 This combination/ratio of particle sizes makes up what we know as the texture of the soil.
-The texture determines how soil looks and feels.
+The texture determines how the soil looks and feels.